defra-design/accessibility/src/accessibility-statement/index.md

 ## How we tested this website

 We last tested this website for accessibility issues in December 2021.
+We did a quick further check in June 2022.

 We used manual and automated tests to look for issues.